jvikstrom/katacoda-scenarios/k8s-chaos-engineering/step6.md

 " > kube-monkey-config.toml && kubectl create configmap km-config --dry-run -o yaml --from-file=config.toml=kube-monkey-config.toml | kubectl replace -f-
 ```

-And this is everything there is to know about how to run kube-monkey and have it kill your pods in kubernetes.
+After this "kube-monkey" is ready to run and kill pods in the kubernetes cluster, and now you know everything there is to know about "kube-monkey" and chaos engineering in kubernetes.